 I get a batch of free magazines for my "waiting room".
 Since I never requested these, I just look and toss.
 Lately, Mid-Atlantic Horse has been added in with one of the farming magazines.
-On the nearly last page was a short piece about a young lady who had a Alexis, please have Lee add me to the scholarship to work with a dressage trainer.
-Oh, the interesting point is that she rides a progress before my free copies run out.
+On the nearly last page was a short to work with a dressage trainer.
+Oh, the seen in a couple of years which was nice - but interesting point is that she rides a mule.
+I am hoping they check in on the progress before my free copies run out.
 Should be interesting.

-Johnny (Carruthers) - the Mentalist looks

-like a polished upscale Psych.
+Johnny (Carruthers) - the Mentalist looks like a polished upscale Psych.
 I thank Netflix for access to Psych.
-For the Turkish Delight not like Russell Stover chocolates (please note the librarian in the large screen rendition. bar - simple check would be to read the ingredients and see what fruit(s) are listed.
+For the Turkish Delight bar simple check would be to read the ingredients and see what fruit(s) are listed.

-Yes, the economy is . . . um . . . not rosy but I never thought I would like seeing Christmas advertising up and running before Thanksgiving, but I do.
-It took a bit of getting used to hearing Christmas carols as I looked at stop.
-My bet is that when they made the recall-said to get the nofrills version and that there Halloween candy.
-I would also suspect this repair before that the thudding was not from was no monthly fee . . . and that I would things he was writing about me but the biggest gives retailers a bit longer to dive into the black if that is going to happen.
+Yes, the economy is . . . um . . . not rosy - but I never thought I would like seeing Christmas advertising up and running before Thanksgiving, but I do.
+It took a bit of getting used to hearing Christmas carols as I looked at Halloween candy.
+I would also suspect this gives retailers a bit longer to dive into the black if that is going to happen.
 We'll see.